-Long-awaited bridge and park now open at Point Defiance
+Long-awaited bridge and park opening at Point Defiance

 Construction wrapping up on $74.8 million reclamation of Asarco’s slag peninsula